-Resetting the AVR

-During Reset, all I/O Registers are set to their initial values, and the program starts execution from the Reset Vector.
-The instruction placed at the Reset Vector must be a JMP - absolute jump - instruction to the reset handling routine.
-If the program never enables an interrupt source, the Interrupt Vectors are not used, and regular program code can be placed at these locations.
-This is also the case if the Reset Vector is in the Application section while the Interrupt Vectors are in the Boot section or vice versa.
-The circuit diagram in Figure 15 shows the reset logic.
+Resetting the AVR During reset, all I/O registers are set to their initial values, and the program starts execu- tion from the Reset Vector.
+If the program never enables an interrupt source, the interrupt vectors are not used, and regular program code can be placed at these loca- tions.
+This is also the case if the Reset Vector is in the Application section while the interrupt vectors are in the boot section or vice versa.
+The circuit diagram in Figure 14 shows the reset logic.
 Table 15 defines the electrical parameters of the reset circuitry.
 The I/O ports of the AVR are immediately reset to their initial state when a reset source goes active.
 This does not require any clock source to be running.

-After all reset sources have gone inactive, a delay counter is invoked, stretching the Internal Reset.
+After all reset sources have gone inactive, a delay counter is invoked, stretching the internal reset.
 This allows the power to reach a stable level before normal operation starts.
-The time-out period of the delay counter is defined by the user through the CKSEL Fuses.
-The different selections for the delay period are presented in "Clock Sources" on page 23.

-Reset Sources

-The ATmega16 has five sources of reset:

-- Power-on Reset.
-The MCU is reset when the supply voltage is below the Power-on Reset threshold (V{POT}). - External Reset.
-The MCU is reset when a low level is present on the RESET pin for longer than the minimum pulse length. - Watchdog Reset.
-The MCU is reset when the Watchdog Timer period expires and the Watchdog is enabled. - Brown-out Reset.
-The MCU is reset when the supply voltage V{CC} is below the Brown-out Reset threshold (V{BOT}) and the Brown-out Detector is enabled. - JTAG AVR Reset.
-The MCU is reset as long as there is a logic one in the Reset Register, one of the scan chains of the JTAG system.
-Refer to the section "IEEE 1149.1 (JTAG) Boundary-scan" on page 222 for details.
+The time-out period of the delay counter is defined by the user through the CKSEL fuses.
+The different selections for the delay period are presented in "Clock Sources" on page 24.
+Reset Sources The ATmega8 has four sources of Reset: Power-on Reset.
+The MCU is reset when the supply voltage is below the Power-on Reset threshold (VPOT). • External Reset.
+The MCU is reset when a low level is present on the RESET pin for longer than the minimum pulse length.
+Watchdog Reset.
+The MCU is reset when the Watchdog Timer period expires and the Watchdog is enabled.

+- Brown-out Reset.
+The MCU is reset when the supply voltage $V{\rm CC}$ is below the Brown-out Reset threshold (V\{\rm BOT}) and the Brown-out Detector is enabled.

-Figure 15.
+Figure 14.
 Reset Logic